YashJadhav100/Hospital-readmission/README.md

     An end-to-end ""machine learning + Streamlit"" application that predicts ""30-day hospital readmission risk"" using patient encounter data and presents results through an interactive dashboard.

-    This project demonstrates **real-world ML deployment**, feature engineering, and decision-support thinking for healthcare analytics.
+    This project demonstrates ""real-world ML deployment"", feature engineering, and decision-support thinking for healthcare analytics.

     ---